View of Sophia etched on a sheet of paper with wide margins - Jaan Peeters, mid-17th century

 Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 This is a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-There are many styles characterizing antique furniture, but we can highlight a few key ones.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture belongs to the 19th century, during which the prevailing Biedermeier style appeared.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything originated from Napoleon's reign.
 It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – which translates to an irregularly developed pearl.
-These were highly representative pieces of furniture, literally dripping with brilliance and playing a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were very representative pieces of furniture, literally dripping with brilliance and playing a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture-making art.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance style was quite heavy and bulky.
-Brown stains, cornices, sturdy bases, and reliefs were used.
-These were quite specific products, but they opened up many new possibilities, such as the construction of cupboards or broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took animal forms.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
+These were quite specific products but offered many new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This is a sign of admiration and care for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is very important, especially when searching for an exclusive antique suitable for your interior.
+This is especially important when searching for an exclusive antique suitable for your interior.

 Attributes / Details